Robust offset-free constrained Model Predictive Control with Long Short-Term Memory Networks -- Extended version: Introduction

 For MPC, a class of NN that can be used to provide input-output models of the system under control are Recurrent Neural Networks (RNN) \cite{bonassi2022rnn}.
 In fact RNN have the same mathematical structure of a discrete-time dynamical system, and for this reason they can be very effective in describing the dynamic nature of the system under control.
 In the family of RNN, two architectures that have shown remarkable performances in several tasks are Long Short-Term Memory (LSTM) networks \cite{hochreiter1997lstm} and Gated Recurrent Units (GRU) \cite{cho2014gru}.
+Recently, in the control field, a new architecture with guaranteed stability properties called Recurrent Equilibrium Networks (REN) has been proposed \cite{Revay2023recurrent-equilibrium-networks}.
 In \cite{terzi2021mpc_lstm}, LSTM neural networks have been analysed from a stability point of view and applied as models for MPC.
 In particular, conditions on LSTM model’s parameters guaranteeing the Input-to-State Stability (ISS) \cite{jiang2001iss} and the Incremental Input-to-State Stability ($\delta$ISS) \cite{tran2016delta_iss} are designed.
 Then, assuming that the trained model exactly represents the dynamic of the system and relying on $\delta$ISS, an observer guaranteeing that the estimated state asymptotically converges to the true value is proposed.
 Based on the LSTM model and on the state observer, a stabilizing MPC control algorithm solving the tracking problem for constant state and input reference values and in presence of input constraints is proposed and analysed.